topcatarg/VueShrinkNavBar/readme.md

-# vue-webpack-simple
+# How to shrink a NavBar

-> A Vue.js project
+> This project shows how a Bootstrap navbar can be shrink using a class that has a reactive propertie

 ## Build Setup